7908837174/draft-ietf-rats-corim-kallal/draft-ietf-rats-corim.md

 Expected, or "golden," Measurements are compiled as Reference Values, which are used by the Verifier to assess the trust state of the Attester.
 See also {{TNC.Arch}}, and Section 9.5.5 of {{TPM2.Part1}}.

-Measurement Key (mkey):
-: An optional identifier used to disambiguate multiple measurements of the same type or to distinguish multiple measured elements within the same Environment.
-Multiple measurement-map entries within the same Environment must populate mkey.
-See {{sec-comid-mkey}}.

 Reference Values:
 : A set of values that represent the desired or undesired state of an Attester.
 Reference Values are compared against Evidence to determine whether Attester state is corroborated by a Reference Value Provider.